 In this article I will show you how to cook couscous in a rice cooker, which is easier than you might think.
 Couscous is an ancient grain that originated in North Africa, and it has been gaining popularity in the United States over the past few years.
 The beautiful thing about cooking couscous with a rice cooker is that there’s no need for any other kitchen appliances like pots or pans and you can get a tasty, nutritious snack in just a few minutes!
-So, read on to learn more about this simple way of cooking great-tasting couscous without all of the work.

 What is Couscous?

-Couscous is a type of small, round granules made from wheat flour and water.
+Couscous is a type of small, round granule made from wheat flour and water.
 It originates from North Africa where it’s traditionally served with lamb or goat stew.
 It has been gaining popularity in the United States over the past few years because it can be eaten like rice.
 The great thing about couscous is that it’s already cooked and ready to eat, making it an easy way for busy people to prepare a healthy meal.

 Prices pulled from the Amazon Product Advertising API on: